christophenoel/geozarr-spec/geozarr-spec.md

 * Path is an integer that describes the zoom level
 * Path is the relative path the Zarr group which holds the same DataArray variable (based on name)
-* Resolution is required to infer the required zoom level
+* Resolution (m / pixel) is RECOMMENDED to infer the required zoom level
 * Zoom levels should be provided from highest to lowest resolution
 * First level path MUST reference to itself or can be omitted.